k1mk8/CoverDetectionHub/README.md

 4. Re-move:
 - From the paper "Less is more: Faster and better music version identification with embedding distillation" (https://arxiv.org/pdf/2010.03284).
+- It was training with a feature that compute "convolutional and recurrent estimators for music analysis" (CREMA)
+- The model is lightweight and training fast

 ### Feature Extraction Methods
 Apart from the main deep-learning models, we also included two simpler methods for demonstration and baseline comparison: